"Hopes Were Not Justified": The National Interest Pointed to the Lack of Buyers for Russian S-400 Air Defense Systems and T-14 Tanks

 The SIPRI report confirms that India and China have become less dependent on Russian military equipment.
 Both countries are expanding domestic production.

-Moscow has struggled to find buyers for the Su-57, showcasing the fighters at several major international air shows.
-Hopes for sales of the T-14 Armata main battle tank and the S-400 Triumph SAM system have also not been justified.
+Moscow struggled to find buyers for the Su-57, showcasing the fighters at several major international air shows.
+Hopes for sales of the T-14 Armata main battle tank and the S-400 Triumph air defense system were also not justified.

 Read more on the topic:

-Russia is among the top three largest arms exporting countries
+Russia entered the top three largest arms exporting countries

 Tango Six: Serbia bought Soviet BTR-80A and MiG-29 from Hungary